gustafnk/h-include/README.md

  - Media query support
  - Easy to inherit to create lazy loaded includes
- - Changing the @src attribute works as expected and includes a new resource

 See [the demo page](http://gustafnk.github.com/h-include/) for more documentation and examples.